 The library is written in C++ and it is distributed using Git on BitBucket under the GPLv3 license.
 The release-1.0 repository currently holds the stable version of the library.
+This is the repository referenced by this site in terms of documentation, tutorial and installation.
 The development repository introduces a lot of improvements to the code base, it is usable but it is still considered not stable.
 In addition, verification routines are not currently implemented in the development version.
 The user interface of the library currently relies on using C++ code directly.
 Python bindings are available in the development version, but they are mainly focused on low-level routines for numerical analysis.
 Ariadne is actively supported on both Ubuntu derivatives and macOS.

 Ariadne is mainly developed as a collaboration between the University of Verona, Italy and the University of Maastricht, The Netherlands.
 Given the open nature of the library, we encourage anyone interested in contributing to contact us.